 Ah, Mr Bond.
 We’ve been expecting you — and for quite some time, too.
-In fact, when the as-yet untitled 25th Bond film finally hits big screens on 3 April 2020, it’ll be the longest we’ve waited for a 007 instalment since Timothy Dalton left the role in 1989.
+In fact, when the 25th Bond film, titled No Time To Die, finally hits big screens on 3 April 2020, it’ll be the longest we’ve waited for a 007 instalment since Timothy Dalton left the role in 1989.

 And the film hasn’t been without its problems.
 Development began in 2016, and potential directors including Christopher Nolan, Denis Villeneuve and Danny Boyle all fell by the wayside.
 The release date was pushed back several times, changes made to the cast and the script went through reams of rewrites.
 So, with production now in full superspy swing under the direction of True Detective‘s Cary Joji Fukunaga, let’s undertake some espionage of our own and see what we know.

 What is Bond 25 about?

 Written by series veterans Neal Purvis and Robert Wade, No Time To Die — a film many thought would be titled ‘Shatterhand’ — has seen several rewrites.
 Casino Royale writer Paul Haggis, Bourne screenwriter Scott Z. Burns and Killing Eve’s Phoebe Waller-Bridge have all put their polish on the script, the latter at the behest of Daniel Craig himself.